-To verify the consistency of our methodology, we derived longitudinal magnetic field $B_{\rm HMI}^{wf}$ from SDO/HMI Stokes $(V/I)_{\rm HMI}$ measurements acquired at a single-wavelength position.
-To do this, we performed the cross-calibration between $(V/I)_{\rm HMI}$ and $B_{\rm HMI}$ to obtain coefficients in expressions (\ref{B-weak}) and (\ref{B-strong}) suitable for SDO/HMI instrument.
-Then the $B_{\rm HMI}^{wf}$ map was evaluated by the algorithm described above.
-Indeed, in the contrast to ground-based HSOS/SMFT, cross-calibration of such reduced SDO/HMI Stokes $(V/I)_{\rm HMI}$ at a single spectral line point and SDO/HMI $B_{\rm HMI}$ obtained by MDI-like algorithm is free from all the errors caused by different seeing, spatial resolution, employed spectral lines, \textit{etc}.
+To verify the consistency of our methodology, we derived longitudinal magnetic field $B_{\rm HMI}^{\rm wf}$ from SDO/HMI Stokes-$(V/I)_{\rm HMI}$ measurements acquired at a single wavelength.
+To do so, we performed the cross-calibration between $(V/I)_{\rm HMI}$ and $B_{\rm HMI}$ to obtain coefficients in Equation \ref{polynom} suitable for the SDO/HMI instrument.
+Then the $B_{\rm HMI}^{\rm wf}$ map was evaluated by the algorithm described above.
+Indeed, in contrast to the ground-based HSOS/SMFT, cross-calibration of such reduced SDO/HMI Stokes-$(V/I)_{\rm HMI}$ at a single spectral line point and SDO/HMI-$B_{\rm HMI}$ obtained by VFISV code is free from all errors caused by different seeing, spatial resolution, etc.

-SDO/HMI Stokes $(V/I)_{\rm HMI}$ maps were derived from the observations in the 4\textsuperscript{th} filter position.
-The data on NOAA active region 12674 acquired on 2017 September 5 at 05:48 TAI were used.
-SDO/HMI Stokes $(V/I)_{\rm HMI}$ \textit{versus} SDO/HMI $B_{\rm HMI}$ is shown in Figure~\ref{fig4}a.
+SDO/HMI Stokes-$(V/I)_{\rm HMI}$ maps were derived from the observations in the fourth filter position.
+The data on NOAA Active Region 12674 acquired on 5 September 2017 at 05:48 TAI were used.
+SDO/HMI Stokes-$(V/I)_{\rm HMI}$ versus SDO/HMI-$B_{\rm HMI}$ is shown in Figure~\ref{fig4}a.
 The same saturation effect in strong magnetic fields as in Figure~\ref{fig1} can be seen.
-The scatter plot of the derived SDO/HMI longitudinal magnetic field $B_{\rm HMI}^{wf}$ \textit{versus} SDO/HMI $B_{\rm HMI}$ is shown in Figure~\ref{fig4}b.
+The scatter plot of the derived SDO/HMI longitudinal magnetic field $B_{\rm HMI}^{\rm wf}$ versus SDO/HMI-$B_{\rm HMI}$ is shown in Figure~\ref{fig4}b.
 One can see a good consistency between the data series.
-The linear correlation coefficient between $B_{\rm HMI}^{wf}$ and $B_{\rm HMI}$ is 0.96.
+The linear correlation coefficient between $B_{\rm HMI}^{\rm wf}$ and $B_{\rm HMI}$ is 0.96.

-Figure~\ref{fig5} shows $(V/I)_{\rm HMI}$, $B_{\rm HMI}^{wf}$, and $B_{\rm HMI}$ maps of NOAA active region 12674 in panels (a), (b), and (c), respectively.
-One can see that the method compensates the saturation effect inside strong leading and following parts of the active region.
+Figure~\ref{fig5} shows $B_{\rm HMI}$, $(V/I)_{\rm HMI}$, and $B_{\rm HMI}^{\rm wf}$ maps of NOAA active region 12674 in Panels a, b, and c, respectively.
+One can see that the method compensates the saturation effect inside the stronger leading and the weaker following sunspots in the active region.